mdabrowski1990/uds/docs/source/pages/knowledge_base/performance.rst

 N_Ar
 ''''
-N_Ar is a time parameter related to transmission of any :ref:`CAN Packet <knowledge-base-uds-can-packet>` by a receiver.
+N_Ar is a time parameter related to transmission of any :ref:`CAN Packet <knowledge-base-can-packet>` by a receiver.
 It is measured from the beginning of the :ref:`CAN Frame <knowledge-base-can-frame>` (that carries such CAN Packet) transmission till the reception of a confirmation that this CAN Frame was received by a sender.